lrgc01/ansible-AWS_dolibarr_drupal/README.md

       AWS : Copy EC2 instances IP/DNS --------- TAGS: [change_state_all_ec2_instances, change_state_all_instances, create_aws_instances, create_ec2_instances, gather_ec2]
       AWS : Deploy templates for inventory ---- TAGS: [config_ansible_host_file, config_files]
 ----

-For now it is only tested to create just one server and one DB instance, although it might suggest otherwise when looking inside its configs.

 In roles/AWS/vars/main.yml you may define a list of keys to be created - they you be downloaded on creation.
 Also may specify